technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 10 - Using natural language to enhance Q&A with Copilot for Power BI.md

-# Using natural language to enhance Q&A with Copilot for Power BI
+# Lab 10 - Using natural language to enhance Q&A with Copilot for Power BI

 **Objective** - In this Lab, you will learn about using Q&A module in Power BI with Copilot